Wedding Guest Experiences: Favors Are Officially Out

 Intentional weddings aren't about doing more.
 They're about doing what matters—and doing it on purpose.
 And the focus has shifted: not just "what looks good in photos," but "what feels good for the humans who came."
 That's why wedding guest experiences are taking over—because they're a thank-you your guests can literally feel.

-Wedding Guest Experiences That Actually Get Used (Live Art & Engraving)
+The Wedding Guest Experience That Actually Gets Used (Live Watercolor Portraits)

 Okay.
 This is where the fun starts.
-Because instead of sending guests home with something that screams “bulk order,” you’re giving them an experience—and a keepsake that feels custom.
-Two of the most-loved options: live watercolor guest portraits and a live engraving bar.
+Because instead of sending guests home with something that screams "bulk order," you're giving them an experience—and a keepsake that feels completely custom.
+And the most-loved option?
+Live watercolor guest portraits.

-Live watercolor guest portraits = instant personal keepsake.
-Guests show up in their best looks, and you’re basically saying, “Cool, let’s turn that into art.”
-Bowtie & Brush portraits are fashion-illustration style (elongated proportions, flattering details, chic energy), made live during the event.
+• Live watercolor guest portraits = instant personal keepsake.
+Guests show up in their best looks, and you're basically saying, "Cool, let's turn that into art."
+Bowtie & Brush portraits are fashion-illustration style—elongated proportions, flattering details, and chic energy—made live during the event.

-It’s the “portrait studio” effect, but in your style.
-Brides has also highlighted reception portrait studios as a guest-fave trend because people love feeling editorial and seen.
-Live art experiences tap into that same energy—custom and guest-centered.
+• It's the "portrait studio" effect, but in your style.
+Brides has highlighted reception portrait studios as a guest-fave trend because people love feeling editorial and seen.
+Live watercolor portraits tap into that exact energy—custom and guest-centered.

-No shade to Jordan almonds… but guests don’t frame almonds.
+• No shade to Jordan almonds… but guests don't frame almonds.
 They frame art.
-They keep a beautiful engraved piece on their counter.
 And every time they see it, they remember how your wedding felt.

 How to Personalize Without Waste (Smart Planning + Guest Choices)

-How to Choose the Right Experience for Your Guest List & Budget
+How to Choose the Right Portrait Coverage for Your Guest List & Budget

 Now the practical part.
-The “best” favor experience is the one that fits your guest count, timeline, and vibe.
-And you don’t have to guess—think of it like building the perfect outfit: function + style + comfort = iconic.
+The "best" portrait experience is the one that fits your guest count, timeline, and vibe.
+Think of it like building the perfect outfit: function + style + comfort = iconic.

-My own “I’d do it differently” moment.
-I did stamped favors at my own wedding (wood photo holders—date and names on one side, blank on the other).
+• My own "I'd do it differently" moment.
+I did stamped favors at my own wedding (wood photo holders).
 Looking back?
-I high key wish I’d hired a live engraver to personalize them for each guest—because that one change would’ve turned “cute” into “kept forever.”
+I high key wish I'd had live watercolor portraits instead—because that one change would've turned "cute" into "kept forever."

 Image by: Analy Photo